mcnerthney/daily-journal/README.md

 ## Features

 - **Daily Journal** — track mood, medications, workouts, blood pressure, and more.
-- **Lists** — create and share multiple checklists with other users; real-time collaboration supported.
+- **Lists** — create, share, and collaborate on multiple checklists across users.
+Items sync live with collaborators; owners can invite others by email, who will receive access automatically.

 | Section    | What it tracks                                          |